 Now, I don’t usually review women’s restrooms, but in this instance, the door is left wide open.
 Just by taking a quick glance, I can see something is off.
 Literally.

 Yes, as it turns out, a patron was apparently having some bad luck with the toilet, and decided to take matters into their own hands.
+(Or maybe a staff member was just keeping their liquor cool, how am I to know?)

 Some of my most suspenseful moments in life have been immediately after flushing a toilet.
 Watching the water swirl slowly downward, praying for it to thirstily gulp the entirety of my septic shame.